-466G Resort Management.
-(3) Principles and practices to plan, develop, manage and operate resort properties, with emphasis on leisurebased facilities and services.
-Prerequisite: RPTA 362 or permission of the instructor.
+466G Resort and Country Club Management.
+(3) Principles and practices to plan, develop, manage and operate leisure-based facilities and services in resorts and country clubs.
+Prerequisite: RPTA 362 or permission of the instructor

 467G Event Planning and Management.
 (3) The application of methods and techniques to plan, implement and evaluate successful community special events.
 Content includes selection of event themes and coordination of set up, staff, finance, promotion, partnerships, operations and evaluation.
-Prerequisite: RPTA 355 or RPTA 367.
+Prerequisite: RPTA 255 or RPTA 367.